Technology-for-the-Poorest-Billion/2024-ideabatic-beam/interim/Ness_interim.md

 - Unable to edit directly on OpenSCAD, therefore instead modifying door using Solidworks as modelling a new door in OpenSCAD is too difficult.
 - Download as .STL to interface with other components in OpenSCAD.

+Delay in electronics delivery:
+- Unable to settle on design at this stage, delays in design.
+- Easily adjustable code.

 ## Next steps
 - Adding ridges to the casing/casing cap and casing bottom/door slot interfaces to facilitate joining of components.
 - Finish first door lip design modification on Solidworks.